Royce David

-Royce David Pearson (born February 10, 1999), is an American record producer, songwriter, and DJ.
-He has collaborated with and produced singles for multiple rappers including BlocBoy JB, Chris Brown, Gunna, Trippie Redd, and most prominently Lil Mosey.
-David is known for producing singles like "Noticed", "Kamikaze", and "Stuck in a Dream" by American rapper Lil Mosey, with the three peaking at 80, 97, and 62 on the US Billboard Hot 100 respectively.
+Royce David Pearson (born February 10, 1999), is an American record producer and DJ.
+David is known for producing Lil Mosey's singles "Noticed", "Kamikaze", and "Stuck in a Dream", peaking at numbers 80, 97, and 62 on the US Billboard Hot 100, respectively.

+He has collaborated with and produced singles for multiple rappers including BlocBoy JB, Chris Brown, Gunna, and Trippie Redd.
 "Noticed" topped the Swedish national record chart, Sverigetopplistan, in October 2018.